 When the Berne Convention (adhered to by a wide range of countries, particularly in Europe) was revised in 1948, it extended copyright coverage to a comprehensive range of works: cinematography, choreography, art, and architecture, just to name a few.
 Finally, the 1961 Rome convention gave broadcasters control over reuse of their broadcasts; it was adopted by many European countries.

-The Internet brought a concerted reaction from media companies.
+The Internet brought a concerted reaction from media companies to preserve markets and revenue sources.
 For instance, in 1998, the U.S. passed the No Electronic Theft act to prevent Internet users from posting unauthorized copyright material online.
 The law was spurred by infringement of software but applies to any copyrighted work.
-The main historical significance of the law was that it focuses on criminal penalties (including jail) instead of civil penalties (damages from lawsuits) for copyright infringement, bringing government in to do the media's job in policing copyright enforcement.
+The main historical significance of the law was its focus on criminal penalties (including jail) instead of civil penalties (damages from lawsuits) for copyright infringement, bringing government in to do the copyight owner’s job in policing copyright enforcement.

 An even more important 1998 law was the Digital Millennium Copyright Act.
 Among its numerous provisions (some of them benign) was the notorious prohibition on "circumvention," which basically broke new ground by ruling some technologies illegal in the interest of protecting the copyright interests of movie and music providers.
 The support of these major corporations has given this provision an international impetus, getting it adopted or considered in numerous countries and international treaties.